plapenda1996/NIR_II_SLIM_Reconstruction/README.md

 ## Not included in this release

-The numerical simulations of Supplementary Notes 1 and 2 (Supplementary Figs. 8–10, Supplementary Table 1) and the scripts for the calibration-pinhole, USAF-target and bead measurements (Fig. 1g, Supplementary Figs. 3–5).
+The numerical simulations of Supplementary Notes 1 and 2 (Supplementary Figs. 8–10, Supplementary Table 1) and the scripts for the calibration-pinhole, USAF-target and bead measurements (Fig. 1g, Supplementary Figs. 3–5) are available from the corresponding author on request.

 ## Calibration